 During President William Clinton's administration, Montgomery held a number of positions including chief economist and deputy secretary of the U.S. Department of Labor.
 In the latter role, the department's second highest position, he oversaw operations of a $33 billion federal department.
 During President Barack Obama's administration, Montgomery was a member of the president's auto task force and led the inter-agency White House Council for Auto Communities and Workers.
-That position put him in a role national media dubbed "the Auto Recovery Czar."

 As a researcher, Montgomery has focused on state and local economic growth, wage and pension determination, savings behavior, productivity and economic dynamics, social insurance programs, and unions.
 For more than two decades, he has been a research associate at the National Bureau of Economic Research, and since 2006, he has been a fellow of Stanford University's Center for the Study of Poverty and Inequality.